 The following factors will affect the amount of your interest repayments:

 - The home loan interest rate.
-This is the rate at which the bank charges you interest on the loan, such as 5% p.a.
-Some loans feature a reduced interest rate for an introductory period, which then reverts to the standard rate.
+This is the rate at which the bank charges you interest on the loan, such as 3% p.a.
+Some loans offer a reduced interest rate for an introductory period, which then reverts to the standard rate.

 - The amount you borrow.
-The bigger the sum you borrow from your bank, the more interest you will need to repay.
-For example, 5% of $1 million will always be a larger amount than 5% of $500,000.
+The larger the sum you borrow from your bank, the more interest you will pay – but also, some banks offer discounted interest rates for larger loan amounts.

 - The outstanding loan amount.
 As you gradually pay off the money you borrow, you will be paying interest on a smaller loan amount and your interest payments will therefore slowly reduce.
-For example, your interest repayments when you first start paying off a $500,000 loan will be much larger than when you’ve paid off half of your principal amount.
+For example, your interest repayments when you first start paying off a $500,000 loan will be much larger than when you've paid off half of the principal amount, and interest is only payable on $250,000.

 - The number of days in the month.
 Most lenders calculate interest on home loans daily and then charge that interest to you each month.
 With this in mind, you could pay a smaller amount of interest in February (with 28 days in the month) than you do in March (with 31 days).